DIY Home Gym Flooring: Best Budget Home Gym Floors

 Cons

-The material and thickness of this interlocking home gym floor has a Shore C 62 rating for hardness, making it less ideal for heavy impact exercise.
-If placed over carpeting as an island installation, the interlocking pebble home gym mats could shift during aerobic exercises.
+Due to the material and thickness of this interlocking home gym floor, we recommend that you don't drop weights.
+If placed over carpeting, the interlocking pebble home gym mats could shift during aerobic exercises.

 Cheap Rubber Home Gym Flooring Tiles